ma-bru/blog/_posts/2017-10-20-eclipse-python.md

 ![Default Eclipse]({{ site.url }}{{ site.baseurl }}/assets/images/eclipse/eclipse_java.png)

 That's a lot of stuff I don't want and didn't ask for (At least the installer didn't give me any choice).
-I tried to remove everything I don't need - I'm looking at you [MyLyn](http://paranoid-engineering.blogspot.de/2008/07/what-is-eclipse-mylyn-anyway.html) - which felt like cleaning a Windows system from preinstalled bloatware, but somehow ended up removing too much and eclipse wouldn't start anymore.
+I tried to remove everything I don't need - I'm looking at you [MyLyn](http://paranoid-engineering.blogspot.de/2008/07/what-is-eclipse-mylyn-anyway.html) - which felt like cleaning a Windows system from pre-installed bloatware, but somehow ended up removing too much and eclipse wouldn't start anymore.
 Since I believe in [KISS](wiki.archlinux.org/index.php/arch_terminology#KISS) (funny to mention KISS in a post about eclipse...)
 I decided it's the wrong way to start with something already broken and then try to fix it.

 So here's the sane way to install Eclipse for Python development: